charliehoward/NorthPoint-Installer/README.md

 Sets the default browser to either Google Chrome or Mozilla Firefox depending on what has been selected, or Firefox if both are selected.

 ### Changelog

+###### Update 3.2021.12.13.0

+Will now remove old installations of Chocolatey to prevent issues with programs not installing correctly if there is a crash or other issues.

 ###### Update 3.2021.10.26.0